AleksandreChkhikvishvili/Back-end-Project/README.md

-This API provides information about countries(Name, Capital, Region, Population) this api was built with the data from https://restcountries.com/v3.1/all
+This API provides information about countries(Name, Capital, Region, Population, Flag, Languages) this api was built with the data from https://restcountries.com/v3.1/all

 HOW TO USE